 Applicants within the Water Storage Investment Program (WSIP) are advancing their projects to meet Proposition 1 requirements before returning to the Commission for final award hearings.
-All the projects are on different timelines: final award dates range from the current year to 2027.
+The projects are all on different timelines: final award dates range from the current year to 2027.
 At the February 2023 Commission meeting, Commissioners voiced an interest in hearing regular updates on the progress of the WSIP projects to increase transparency of project status and help Commissioners remain engaged in the WSIP.